okonomichiyaki/supercat/010-F09-pathfinder-portal-minigame.md

 **One or more blue meeples**

-- Every space which intersects with ALL blue meeples AND intersects with the pawn
+- Every space which intersects with ALL blue meeples AND intersects with the pawn:
 	- if pawn is in the space add a yellow cube
 	- if space is empty add a blue cube
 - Every space which intersects with ALL blue meeples: